zpainter/iassist/content/conferences/iassist2024/faq.md

 ### Emergency Contact Details

-911 (or local police) or Canadian Coast Guard (1-800-565-1633).
+911 is the emergency number in Canada.
 You should only call 911 if you are in an emergency situation and need immediate help.

 ### Where will the conference take place?

-TBA
+The conference will take place at the Halifax Convention Centre, in Halifax, Nova Scotia, Canada from May 28 - May 31, 2024.

 ### Where will the workshops take place?

-TBA
+The workshops will take place at Dalhousie University, more information coming soon.

+### Will there be an option for virtual attendance?

+IASSIST 2024 will be an in-person only conference experience.
+In-person attendees must register to attend the conference and participate in the workshops.
+Papers and presentations will be made available after the conference.

 ### What is the registration fee?

-All conference registration fees will be listed on the [registration page](https://iassistdata.org/conferences/iassist2024/registration/) of the Conference Website.
+When confirmed, all conference registration fees will be listed on the [registration page](https://iassistdata.org/conferences/iassist2024/registration/) of the Conference Website.

 ### When does registration open?